Sure Dividend

 As an mREIT, ARMOUR Residential invests in residential mortgage-backed securities that include U.S. Government-sponsored entities (GSE) such as Fannie Mae, Freddie Mac.
 It also includes Ginnie Mae, the Government National Mortgage Administration’s issued or guaranteed securities backed by fixed-rate, hybrid adjustable-rate, and adjustable-rate home loans.

-It also includes unsecured notes and bonds issued by the GSE and the United States treasuries, money market instruments, as well as non-GSE or government agency-backed securities.
+It also includes unsecured notes and bonds issued by the GSE and the United States treasuries, money market instruments, and non-GSE or government agency-backed securities.

 The mortgage REIT was founded in 2008 and is based in Vero Beach, Florida.
 It seeks to create shareholder value through careful investment and risk management practices that produce current yield and superior risk-adjusted returns over the long term.